The Complete Guide to 0DTE Options Trading — candlestick chart with theta decay curve visualization

 • Liquidity Sweep — Price probes beyond support/resistance to trigger stops before reversing.

 Each archetype has different win rates for different structures.
-Trading an iron condor on a trend day is a recipe for maximum loss.
-Trading directional spreads on a balanced day wastes premium.
+Trading a range-bound structure on a Trend Day is a recipe for maximum loss.
+Trading Directional Spreads on a Balanced Day wastes premium.

 This is what SPXXL does.
 Our scoring engine classifies the session in real-time across 7 dimensions — price, time, volume, value, momentum, volatility, and liquidity — then recommends the optimal structure for the current regime.